What is a Treasury bond?

 Treasury securities vary based on the type of maturity:

-- T-bonds: These come with a maturity of 30 years and typically offer the highest interest rate for investors.
+- T-bonds: These come with original maturities of either 20 or 30 years and typically offer the highest interest rate for investors.
 Interest payments are made twice a year.

-- T-notes: Maturities for these securities can range from two to 10 years and usually come with lower interest payments than a T-bond.
+- T-notes: Original maturities for these securities range from two to 10 years and usually come with lower interest payments than a T-bond.
 T-note payments are also made twice a year.

 - T-bills: These securities have the shortest time to maturity with lengths ranging from four weeks to one year.
 T-bills are sold at a discount to the face value of the bond, so investors earn the difference at maturity.